Near Oceania and Remote Oceania: Prehistory

+Near Oceania

-The great nineteenth-century naturalist Alfred Russel Wallace explored Nusantara, drawing attention to fundamental biological differences between the Australia-New Guinea region and Southeast Asia.
+When the naturalist Alfred Russel Wallace explored Nusantara, he drew attention to fundamental biological differences between the Australia-New Guinea region and Southeast Asia.
 The boundary between the Asian and Australian faunal regions consists of a zone of smaller islands bearing the name of Wallacea, in honor of the co-discoverer of the theory of natural selection.
 Wallace speculated that the key to understanding these differences would lie in "now-submerged lands, uniting islands to continents" (1895).

-We now know that at several intervals during the Pleistocene, the sea surface was 130 metres below the current sea level.
-At these times, the Aru Islands, New Guinea, Tasmania, and some smaller islands were joined to the Australian mainland.
-Biogeographers call this enlarged Greater Australian continent Sahul (Ballard, 1993) or Meganesia.
+At several intervals during the Pleistocene, the sea surface was 130 metres below the current sea level, joining the Aru Islands, New Guinea, Tasmania, and some smaller islands to the Australian mainland.
+Biogeographers referred to this enlarged Greater Australian continent as "Sahul" (Ballard, 1993) or "Meganesia".
 West of Wallacea, the vast Sunda Shelf was also exposed as dry land, greatly extending the Southeast Asian mainland to include the Greater Sunda Islands of Sundaland.
 However, the islands of Wallacea (primarily Sulawesi, Ambon, Ceram, Halmahera, and the Lesser Sunda Islands) always remained an island world, imposing a barrier to the dispersal of terrestrial vertebrates, including early hominids.

 To the north and east of New Guinea, the islands of Near Oceania (the Bismarck Archipelago and the Solomons) were likewise never connected to Sahul by dry land, for deep-water trenches also separate these from the Australian continental shelf.

-It seems that human colonization of this region was most likely effected during the interval between 60,000 and 40,000 years ago, although some researchers would push the possible dates earlier.
-But the key point is that even when the oceans were at their lowest levels, there were always significant open-water gaps between the islands of Wallacea, and therefore, the arrival of humans into Sahul, necessitated over-water transport.
+Human colonization of this region was most likely effected during the interval between 60,000 and 40,000 years ago, although some researchers hypothesized possible earlier dates.
+Regardless, even during the period when the sea level was at its lowest, there were always significant open-water gaps between the islands of Wallacea, and therefore, the arrival of humans into Sahul necessitated over-water transport.
 This was also the case of the expansion of humans beyond New Guinea into the archipelagoes of Near Oceania.
-Herein lies one of the most exciting and intriguing aspects of Pacific prehistory: that we are likely dealing with the earliest purposive voyaging in human history.